 Andover's athletic facilities rank among the finest in the nation.
-The Academy's 500-acre campus include 19 playing fields, 18 tennis courts, an outdoor synthetic surface track and Phelps Stadium, a lighted facility with seating for more than 2,000 spectators.
+The Academy's 500-acre campus includes 19 playing fields, 18 tennis courts, an outdoor synthetic surface track and Phelps Stadium, a lighted facility with seating for more than 2,000 spectators.
 Our skating complex features both NHL and NCAA regulation size rinks, locker rooms for varsity and junior varsity hockey, a training room and a heated viewing area.
 Indoors, the Academy offers three gymnasiums, multiple basketball courts, eight international squash courts, a six-lane swimming pool, a 12-foot deep diving pool with a one-meter board, and two dance studios.
 The Case Memorial Cage houses an indoor running track, baseball and softball batting tunnels and space for indoor team practices.
-The Rosenau Fitness Center is home to more than 20 weight machines and a full compliment of free weights, stair machines, stationary bikes and rowing machines.
+The Rosenau Fitness Center is home to more than 20 weight machines and a full complement of free weights, stair machines, stationary bikes and rowing machines.
 Cross country and Outdoor Pursuits program utilize running trails and high ropes course in our 85-acre bird sanctuary and The William H. Brown 1934 Boathouse, situated on the Merrimack River, serves Andover Crew programs.

 The Snyder Center